wombleton/gitlaw-nz/acts/P/Privacy Act 1993.md

         *   (i) a Royal Commission; or

-        *   (ii) a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][233],---
+        *   (ii) a commission of inquiry appointed by Order in Council under the [Commissions of Inquiry Act 1908][233]; or

+        *   (iii) an inquiry to which [section 6][234] of the Inquiries Act 2013 applies,---

-        at any time before the report of the Royal Commission or commission of inquiry has been published or, in the case of evidence or submissions given or made in the course of a sitting open to the public, at any time before the Royal Commission or commission of inquiry has reported to the Governor-General; or
+        at any time before the report of the Royal Commission, commission of inquiry, or inquiry, as the case may be, has been published or, in the case of evidence given or submissions made in the course of a public hearing, at any time before the report has been presented to the Governor-General or appointing Minister, as the case may be; or

     *   (c) evidence given or submissions made to a commission of inquiry or board of inquiry or court of inquiry or committee of inquiry appointed, pursuant to, and not by, any provision of an Act, to inquire into a specified matter; or

-    *   (d) information contained in any correspondence or communication that has taken place between the office of the Ombudsmen and any agency and that relates to any investigation conducted by an Ombudsman under the [Ombudsmen Act 1975][240] or the [Official Information Act 1982][308] or the [Local Government Official Information and Meetings Act 1987][309], other than information that came into existence before the commencement of that investigation; or
+    *   (d) information contained in any correspondence or communication that has taken place between the office of the Ombudsmen and any agency and that relates to any investigation conducted by an Ombudsman under the [Ombudsmen Act 1975][241] or the [Official Information Act 1982][311] or the [Local Government Official Information and Meetings Act 1987][312], other than information that came into existence before the commencement of that investigation; or

     *   (e) information contained in any correspondence or communication that has taken place between the office of the Commissioner and any agency and that relates to any investigation conducted by the Commissioner under this Act, other than information that came into existence before the commencement of that investigation.

+    Section 55(b): replaced, on 27 August 2013, by [section 39][251] of the Inquiries Act 2013 (2013 No 60).

 ##### 56 Personal information relating to domestic affairs